-Arab creditor countries were not included in the Paris Club discussions, yet Iraq's Paris Club agreement required Iraq to seek terms that are at least equal to the debt relief negotiated with Paris Club members.
-It may prove difficult to seek such a high rate of debt cancellation from Iraq's non-Paris Club creditors.
+Paris Club members.16 It may prove difficult to obtain such a high rate of debt cancellation from Iraq's non-Paris Club creditors.
 Moreover, since Paris Club debt relief came with strings attached in the form of IMF conditionality, it may be likely that non-Paris Club members will seek to attach conditions to any debt relief themselves, possibly in the form of preferential access to Iraqi oil, or other business and investment opportunities in Iraq.

-During January 2004 meetings with representatives from Saudi Arabia, Kuwait, the United Arab Emirates (UAE), and Qatar - four Persian Gulf countries that, combined, hold approximately \$65 billion of Iraq's debt - Secretary Baker received assurances that the Persian Gulf countries would significantly reduce their Iraq debt holdings once a sovereign government is established.17 Many observers suggest that Iraq's neighbors may want to wait on any final debt reduction until they see whether the future government in Iraq will be friendly to them.
-Arab creditors might also want more formal political arrangements to resolve Sunni-Shiite disputes in Iraq on terms Iraq's Arab neighbors (all Sunni countries) would find more equitable.18
+During January 2004 meetings with representatives from Saudi Arabia, Kuwait, the United Arab Emirates (UAE), and Qatar-four Persian Gulf countries that, combined, hold approximately \$65 billion of Iraq's debt-Secretary Baker received assurances that the Persian Gulf countries would significantly reduce their Iraq debt holdings once a sovereign Iraqi government was established.
+Many observers suggest that Iraq's neighbors may want to wait on any final debt reduction until they see whether the future government in Iraq will be friendly to them.
+Arab creditors that are Iraq's Persian Gulf neighbors might also want more formal political arrangements to resolve Sunni-Shiite disputes in Iraq on terms these creditors (all Sunni-ruled countries) would find sufficiently equitable.
+To date, the only Gulf country to complete debt relief for Iraq is the UAE.
+On July 7, 2008, the UAE announced that it was fully writing off its remaining Iraq debt.

-In fall 2006, the Iraqi Government, the United States, and several international institutions launched a development program to create an "International Compact with Iraq."
-The objective of the compact is to secure agreement from the Iraqi government to implement political and economic reforms in exchange for increased
+In fall 2006, the Iraqi government, the United States, and several international institutions launched a development program to create an "International Compact with Iraq."
+The objective of the compact is to secure agreement from the Iraqi government to implement political and economic reforms in exchange for increased Arab debt relief and international aid contributions.
+20 U.S. Secretary of State Condoleezza Rice initially raised the issue of Iraqi debt relief during discussions with Middle Eastern leaders in January 2007.
+In April 2007, Saudi Arabia reportedly acknowledged that it would provide debt relief of 80%, in accordance with the Paris Club agreement, although negotiations are continuing.
+21 Since then, however, there has been no indication that debt relief is forthcoming from Saudi Arabia.